Skip navigation

 To update your current Confluence Duo application to a newer version so that you can activate the Universal Prompt experience, follow the update directions for the Universal Prompt.

 You **must** perform a Duo 2FA authentication after performing the required update.
-This authentication will not yet show the Universal Prompt, but will update the status of that application in Duo's service to unlock the Universal Prompt activation control so you can then turn it on for the application.
+This authentication will not yet show the Universal Prompt, but will update the status of that application in Duo's service to unlock the Universal Prompt activation control so you can then turn it on for the application if the traditional prompt is still selected.
 Your users continue to see the current Duo prompt experience until you apply the update and authenticate using the updated application, and then activate Universal Prompt for that application.

 Universal Update Progress